melendysh/melendysh/README.md

 - 👋 Hi, I’m @melendysh
 - 👀 I’m interested in ...
-Linux abd Scripting
+Linux, IOT and Scripting
 - 🌱 I’m currently learning ...
 PERL
 - 💞️ I’m looking to collaborate on ...
 Open source
 - 📫 How to reach me ...